wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_rate_limit_shm_size

-Sets total amount of shared memory that the Wallarm rate limiting module can consume.
-The value is set for an individual NGINX worker.
-Minimum size for each worker is 8MB.
+Sets the maximum amount of shared memory that the Wallarm rate limiting module can consume.
+The value is set for a singl NGINX worker.
+The minimum size for each worker is 8MB.

+To better understand this, let us consider an example where the rate limit module is measuring the limits based on the `X-SESSION-ID` header, which has values like `client123`.
+The Wallarm module considers this value to be 19 bytes long (9 original symbols + 10 added by Wallarm).

+If `wallarm_rate_limit_shm_size` is set to 64 MB, the rate limiting module can process requests with up to 437,000 unique keys of the same length.

 !!! info
     **Default value:** `64m` (64 MB).